theblackcat102/lightweight-gan/README.md

 * Balanced discriminator size, 2: 1 parameters ratio for autoencoder and discriminator seems to work fine.
 4: 1 doesn't work

+* Currently only PatchGAN discriminator work ( adding attention will fail ).
+It seems strong discriminator is not an option, since both ResNet and Attention based discriminator both fail in all possible settings ( adding spectral, GP, low/high lr )

 ## 'Lightweight' GAN